What Are The 7 Pillars Of Mindfulness?

 • Accepting the present moment as it is, without wishing it were different or trying to change it.

-• Letting go of resistance or judgment towards ourselves and others.
+• Letting go of resistance or judgment towards yourself and others.

 Benefits of Acceptance in Mindfulness

-• Reduces Stress and Anxiety: When we accept the present moment as it is, we are less likely to feel stressed or anxious about it.
+• Reduces Stress and Anxiety: When you accept the present moment as it is, you are less likely to feel stressed or anxious about it.

-• Improves Emotional Regulation: Accepting our thoughts and feelings can help us regulate our emotions more effectively.
+• Improves Emotional Regulation: Accepting your thoughts and feelings can help you regulate your emotions more effectively.

-• Increases Self-awareness: By being more accepting of our experiences, we become more aware of our thoughts, feelings, and sensations.
+• Increases Self-awareness: By being more accepting of your experiences, you become more aware of your thoughts, feelings, and sensations.

-• Enhances Resilience: Acceptance helps us build resilience by allowing us to bounce back from difficult experiences more easily.
+• Enhances Resilience: Acceptance helps you build resilience by allowing you to bounce back from difficult experiences more easily.

 Techniques to Cultivate Acceptance in Mindfulness